 You can also run a full Safety Checkup anytime.
-This test lets you listen to your Nest Protect's speaker and horn, so you know your Nest Protects are working .
+This test lets you listen to your Nest Protect's speaker and horn and check for power and sensor failures.
+That way you know your Nest Protects are working.

-Smoke alarms are critical safety devices, and you need to know they're working, but according to the National Fire Protection Association, 9 out of 10 people don't test them as often as they should.
+Since smoke alarms are critical safety devices, it's important to know they're working.
+But according to the National Fire Protection Association, 9 out of 10 people don't test them as often as they should.
 That's why Nest Protect has two automatic tests: Self Test and Sound Check.

-Self Test runs every 200 seconds, and checks:
+Self Test runs every 200 seconds.
+It checks the following:

 - Smoke sensor